bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 yeah if you have a 20 byte address and you add one queue then it's 21 which is still invalid so you'd have to accidentally add 15 q's or how many were 12 well cues

-Sjors Provoost: 00:27:45

-yeah or something like that I don't know

 Aaron Van Wirdum: 00:27:47